 While it might seems like this article is for women, men can also use any of these methods with similar success.

-9 effective methods how to regain hair loss from stress
+How to regain hair loss from stress?

 1. Bio-Pilixin Natural Hair Growth Routine